clarelgibson/dash/README.md

 -   [Email me](mailto:surreydatagirl@gmail.com) for any questions about the project, or to collaborate with me on making it better.
 -   [GitHub Issues](https://github.com/clarelgibson/dash/issues) for direct feedback, enhancement requests or raising bugs.

-##### DELETE EVERYTHING ABOVE THIS LINE AFTER COPYING THE TEMPLATE TO A NEW REPO
+--- <!--- DELETE EVERYTHING ABOVE THIS LINE (INCLUDING THE LINE) AFTER COPYING THE TEMPLATE TO A NEW REPO -->
----
 # {PROJECT ABBREVIATED NAME} <img src="images/generic-logo.png" align="right" width="200" style="margin-left:50px;"/>

 {Full project name}